 My husband is reading a series of books that are set in the 1300s amidst the politics of feudal England and France.
-Darrell’s normally a fairly quiet blue knightguy but something happens when he gets involved in the plot of a good book.
+Darrell’s normally a fairly quiet guy but something happens when he gets involved in the plot of a good book.
 It seems he has to talk about it (sometimes incessantly)….and this time (dare I say it out loud) I think he may fancy himself in the story as some sort of chivalrous knight.

 Is it any surprise then, as he’s been blabbering about the days of lords and ladies, that I turned to my King Arthur Cookbook to see what it had to say about Italian bread?